• Skip to primary navigation

 Step 5 - Chill: Transfer the mixture to a container and refrigerate it for at least 3-4 hours or until it thickens to your preferred consistency.
 You can also freeze the mascarpone for about 45 minutes to one hour to enhance the thickness more quickly.

-slightly chilled vegan mascarpone in a jar top view
+mascarpone top view

 mascarpone will have a thinner consistency before chilling, as pictured here